-In honor of International Women’s Day, I have put together the Best Books for Women By Women for you to read today!
+I put together the Best Books for Women By Women for you to check out, buy and enjoy!

 This post contains affiliate links.
 That means if you purchase one of these books from any of these links, I will get a small percentage of the sale at no extra cost to you.